What are threadworms?

 It is also very important for the whole family to be treated at the same time, which is sometimes referred to as ‘worming the family’.
 It is very easy for the whole family to become infected because the eggs are easily passed from one person to another within a household, from hands or fingernails to towels, sheets and other surfaces.

-When you start the treatment, wash sheets, towels, clothes, and anything else that might have eggs or worms on it, such as toys, in hot water.
+When treatment is started, it’s important to wash sheets, towels, clothes, and anything else that might have eggs or worms on it, such as toys, in hot water.
 Also, make sure everyone changes their underwear every day.
 Be sure that everyone washes their hands before eating and after using the bathroom.
 Keep fingernails trimmed short.

 How do I prevent threadworm infection?